maxrmorrison/torchcrepe/README.md

 When harmonicity is low, the pitch is less reliable.
 For some problems, it makes sense to mask these less reliable pitch values.
-However, the harmonicity can be noisy and the pitch has quantization artifacts. `torchcrepe` provides a `filters` submodule for this.
-The window sizes of the filters and harmonicity threshold should be tuned to your data.
-For clean speech, a 10-20 millisecond window with a threshold of 0.23 has worked.
+However, the harmonicity can be noisy and the pitch has quantization artifacts. `torchcrepe` provides submodules `filter` and `threshold` for this purpose.
+The filter and threshold parameters should be tuned to your data.
+For clean speech, a 10-20 millisecond window with a threshold of 0.21 has worked.

 ```
 # We'll use a 15 millisecond window assuming a hop length of 5 milliseconds